St Andrews Lakes in Kent: Everything you need to know

 Beach at St Andrews Lakes

 St Andrews Lakes also has a man-made sandy beach, with beach chairs and parasols available.
-What an urban dream…

-Swimming at St Andrews Lakes, Kent
+Swimming at St Andrews Lakes

-Kent’s ‘Blue Lake’ is an option for qualified swimmers seeking open water venues.
-The lake has a depth of 30m.
+This is a good option for qualified swimmers seeking open water venues.

 For those less-experienced, it is well worth mentioning here that quarry water is exceptionally cold.
 Freezing water poses a real threat of shock so it’s always prudent to proceed with caution.
-Wetsuits are available at St Andrews Lake watersport centre and guidance for swimmers is all laid out on their website.
+Wetsuits are available for rental at St Andrews Lake watersport centre and guidance for swimmers is all laid out on their website.

 Rock-climbing at St Andrews Lakes